Tips for Oral PresentationsCenter for International and Cultural Education

 • Talk to your professor about the expectations beforehand.

-Make an appointment with Carly Overfelt to practice and get expert feedback.
-She can help you reserve a room in Beck where you can record your presentation and see how to improve delivery, body language, and so on.
-Here is what one student said about her experience working with Carly:
+Make an appointment with Eric Vrooman to practice and get expert feedback.
+He can help you reserve a room in Beck where you can record your presentation and see how to improve delivery, body language, and so on.
+Here is what one student said about her experience working with Eric:

 "I always feel nervous whenever it comes to presentations, even in my mother language.
 No matter how much I prepare, I just forget it all when I stand in front of the public despite the fact that I am a talkative and vocal person in real life.
 It required even more work to improve my presentation skills in English.
 But practice takes time and I also became more confident with myself.
 I have learned to face my weakness and embrace it to grow."